brainsharks-fyp17/Sinhala-Text-Simplification-Dataset-and-Evaluation/README.md

 # Sinhala-Text-Simplification-Dataset-and-Evaluation

 This repository contains the data and code for the paper "SiTSE: Sinhala Text Simplification Dataset and Evaluation".
+The same is in HF: https://huggingface.co/datasets/NLPC-UOM/SiTSE

 ## Abstract of the Paper